ErnestUTN/WeaponsOfChoice/README.md

 *Make sure to disable WeaponsAndOutfits*

+## Known Issues

+1- When opening the weapon dialog menu and attempting to create a new weapon preset it might take a couple of seconds before something happens.
+If you see this happen frequently add it as an issue in github, here.

 # Credits

 As before, huge thanks to the discord rimworld modding group for their help in the modding process.
 If you are modding and you're stuck at it, pay a visit to them ;).